Marktoweb/auto-annotated-portfolio/content/pages/blog/post-two.md

   backgroundPosition: center
   backgroundRepeat: no-repeat
   opacity: 75
-date: '2021-11-03'
+date: '2024-08-22'
 author: content/data/team/doris-soto.json
-excerpt: >-
-  More context that may or may not be helpful
+excerpt: More context that may or may not be helpful
 featuredImage:
   type: ImageBlock
-  url: /images/featured-Image2.jpg
+  url: /images/download (5).png
-  altText: Post thumbnail image
+  altText: The Ultimate Guide to Digital Marketing Strategies and Best Practices
 media:
-  url: /images/post-4.png
+  url: /images/download (5).png
   altText: altText of the image
   caption: Caption of the image
   elementId: ''